Politics of the Isle of Man: Intervention of the United Kingdom

 The UK Parliament has paramount power to legislate for the Isle of Man on all matters, but it is a long-standing convention that it does not do so on domestic ("insular") matters without Tynwald's consent.

-Occasionally, the UK Parliament acts against the wishes of Tynwald: the most recent example was the Marine etc. Broadcasting (Offences) Act 1967, which banned pirate radio stations from operating in Manx waters.
+Occasionally, the UK Parliament acts against the wishes of Tynwald: the most recent example was the Marine, &c., Broadcasting (Offences) Act 1967, which banned pirate radio stations from operating in Manx waters.
 Legislation to accomplish this was defeated on its second reading in the House of Keys, prompting Westminster to legislate directly.

-The UK's secondary legislation (regulations and Statutory Instruments) cannot be extended to apply to the Isle of Man.

 The UK has had several disputes with the European Court of Human Rights about the Isle of Man's laws concerning birching (corporal punishment) in the case of Tyrer v. the United Kingdom, and sodomy.

 Judicial branch

 The lowest courts in the Isle of Man are presided over by the High Bailiff and the Deputy High Bailiff, along with lay Justices of the Peace.
 The High Court of Justice consists of three civil divisions and is presided over by a Deemster.
 Appeals are dealt with by the Staff of Government Division with final appeal to the Judicial Committee of the Privy Council in the United Kingdom.
 The head of the Judiciary is the First Deemster and Clerk of the Rolls.
-The other High and Appeal Court Judges are the Second Deemster, The Deemster and the Judge of Appeal, all of whom are appointed by the Lieutenant Governor.
+The other High and Appeal Court Judges are the Second Deemster, the Third Deemster and the Judge of Appeal, all of whom are appointed by the Lieutenant Governor.

 The Court of General Gaol Delivery is the criminal court for serious offences (effectively the equivalent of a Crown Court in England).
 It is theoretically not part of the High Court, but is effectively the criminal division of the court.
 The Second Deemster normally sits as the judge in this court.
 In 1992, His Honour Deemster Callow passed the last sentence of death in a court in the British Islands (which was commuted to life imprisonment).
 Capital punishment in the Isle of Man was formally abolished by Tynwald in 1993 (although the last execution on the island took place in 1872).